mathematicsofpaul/annotated-transformer-update/README.md

 # annotated-transformer-update
-Updates to the Harvard Annotated Transformer
+Updated to the Harvard Annotated Transformer to current pytorch.